The G-spot exists. Cut the pedantic semantics.

 Bullshit claim: “The G-spot doesn’t exist.”

 The G-spot is the area of, for many people, sensitive tissue accessible on the front wall of the vagina, near where the pubic bone recedes.
-The name for it was coined in the seventies by Grafenberg, hence the G.
+It’s nicknamed such because Grafenberg coined the name for it in the 1970s.

 But here’s the thing: there’s so much variation among anatomies that hardly anything in sexuality is universal.
 It’s not in the exact same place in every vagina.
 Its depth varies.
 It’s not meant to be a magic button for everybody, but rather another option that should be sought out and experimented with for pleasurable sensations.
 As with any other sensitive area, it will be really obvious and demystified when you do find it.

-For many females, including me, it does work.
-Sex toys curved to stimulate this area are extremely popular, and it would be disingenuous to say that all the women who buy them are merely liars or being duped.
+For many vagina-owners, including me, it does work.
+Curved sex toys that stimulate this area are extremely popular, and it would be disingenuous to say that all the women who buy them are merely liars or being duped.
 It’s true that there’s a lot of hype about the G-spot, but at the end of the day, these women are just doing what feels good to them personally.
 Your opinion on whether it exists has no bearing on their pleasure.

 Because I don’t think calling it the “anterior internal clitoris” will catch on, I may in my future writings call it “the Grafenberg area” but clarify that, yes, it is part of the clitoris.
 But further picking apart what label to put on it is pedantic semantics.